 Skip to Main Content Carnegie Mellon University Libraries

-PhD Dissertation Defense Slides Design: Tips for designing the slides
+PhD Dissertation Defense Slides Design

 General tips for slide design